Indian PM Narendra Modi on course for decisive electoral victory

 The election is the world's largest democratic exercise, with some 900 million people eligible to cast their votes over six weeks in the country of 1.3 billion people.

+Despite its reputation as the party for upper classes, in 2014 Modi was able to transform the BJP into the party of the marginalized, K. C. Suri, who teaches political science at the University of Hyderabad, said.
+"He broke that image, drawing support from the poorer classes," he said, adding that the results would likely show that Modi had achieved this again.

-The success of the BJP comes off the back of a flare up of long-standing tensions between nuclear-armed enemies India and Pakistan.
+The success of the BJP comes off the back of a flare-up of long-standing tensions between nuclear-armed enemies India and Pakistan.
 Earlier this year, Pakistan-based militants killed dozens of Indian troops in the disputed region of Kashmir.
-Modi responded by launching airstrikes targeting what New Delhi claimed were militant training camps in Pakistani territory.
+Modi responded by launching airstrikes targeting what New Delhi said were militant training camps in Pakistani territory.

+Going into the polls, India-watchers might have expected the BJP to be penalized for their economic record, according to Katharine Adeney, director of the University of Nottingham Asia Research Institute.
+"Modi was going to get Indians jobs and there are lots and lots of young Indians without jobs," she explained.

+However, she said, Modi successfully framed this campaign around national security, particularly following the attack in Kashmir.
+"He brought up national security repeatedly in his speeches, he portrayed himself as the watchman of India and this has been shown to play extremely well with the Indian electorate," she added.

-“This definitely turned the tide and projected Modi as a strong leader,” said Banerjee.
+Banerjee agreed that the flare-up in Kashmir had helped Modi's campaign.
+“This definitely turned the tide and projected Modi as a strong leader,” Banerjee said.
 “It was definitely appreciated by BJP voters who were wavering.”

-The poor showing by the opposition Congress party will raise questions about the leadership of Gandhi, a scion of the Nehru-Gandhi dynasty whose father, grandmother and great grandfather all served as prime minister.
+The poor showing by the opposition Congress party will raise questions about the leadership of Gandhi, a scion of the Nehru-Gandhi dynasty whose father, grandmother and great-grandfather all served as prime ministers.

-“Gandhi is seen as runner-up in terms of strength and charisma compared to Narendra Modi,” said Banerjee.
+“Gandhi is seen as runner-up in terms of strength and charisma compared to Narendra Modi,” Banerjee said.
 “The dominant narrative is that Gandhi is a rich guy from a famous political party … people feel that he doesn’t deserve it and he doesn’t get what the people want.”

+The other parties presented the fight as one to unseat Modi, Suri said.
+"Either you were for Modi or opposed to him and I think that favored Modi in the end," he added.

 As for what a landslide victory for the BJP could mean for India, critics have said Modi’s Hindu-first platform risks exacerbating social tensions in the country where Hindus comprise about 80 percent of the population.

-"Life could become more uncomfortable for Muslims in terms of rhetoric, relations with neighbors and in terms of civil rights," in some regions of the country, said Banerjee.
+"Life could become more uncomfortable for Muslims in terms of rhetoric, relations with neighbors and in terms of civil rights," in some regions of the country, Banerjee said.

 The dominant socially-conservative wing of the BJP hopes to turn the structure of Indian society from a caste-based hierarchy to a cleavage based on religion, he said.
 This is because it would help them retain power in the future, he added.